ramaq05/tele-opeartion/README.md

 You will see a .pdf files for both the objectives.
 Please repeat the same for other directory as well.

-Note: Simulation will take time please wait untill fininsh.
+Note: Simulation will take time please wait untill finish.